-1457 Writing 101 Dual Credit- Helena College (3 credits)
+1456 Writing 101 Dual Credit- Helena College (3 credits)

 Students are able to fulfill a semester of required senior English while earning 3 credits in college composition through Helena College.
 This semester course is designed to give students experience with the written expression of ideas in expository form.
-The course emphasizes the development of ideas; the use of research; and the awareness of audience, structure, and clarity.
-All students planning to take this class must have passed one of these three options: 1) the ACT Writing Exam (given in the spring of the junior year) with a 7 or higher OR 2) an 18 on the ELA section of the ACT OR 3) the Accuplacer Exam given at Helena College.
+The course emphasizes the development of ideas; the use of research; and the awareness of audience, purpose, structure, and clarity.
+Students produce practice essays and formal essays in four units: Memoir, Descriptive, Analytic, and Argumentative Research.
+All students planning to take this class must have earned a C or higher in English 3 AND passed one of these three options: 1) the ACT Writing Exam (given in the spring of the junior year) with a 7 or higher OR 2) an 18 on the ELA section of the ACT OR 3) the Accuplacer Exam given at Helena College.